MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 |Group 2: Semi-Annual Channel (Targeted)  <br/> |Same as above, except updates to Office come from Semi-Annual Channel (Targeted).  <br/> |

 Each group will need a unique configuration file, which is used to define which versions of Office to deploy.
 Each configuration file deploys a different build of Office: one from Semi-Annual Channel and one from Semi-Annual Channel (Targeted).
 For more details on the update channels, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).

-## Download the Office Deployment Tool and create the configuration files
+## Step 2: Download the Office Deployment Tool

 We'll use the Office Deployment Tool (ODT) to deploy Office from the Office CDN.
 The deployment tool is run from the command line and uses a configuration file to determine what settings to apply when deploying Office.

- **Step 1: Create a shared folder**

-Create the shared folder **\\\\Server\Share\O365** and assign read permissions for your users.
+1. Create the shared folder **\\\\Server\Share\O365** and assign read permissions for your users.
 You can create whatever structure works for your organization, of course, but we'll refer to this setup in our examples.
 For details about how to create shared folders and assign permissions, see [Shared Folders](https://technet.microsoft.com/library/cc770406.aspx).

- **Step 2: Download the Office Deployment Tool**

-Download the Office Deployment Tool from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=49117) to \\\\Server\Share\O365.
+2. Download the Office Deployment Tool from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=49117) to \\\\Server\Share\O365.
 If you've already downloaded the ODT, make sure you have the latest version.

-After downloading the file, run the self-extracting executable file, which contains the Office Deployment Tool executable (setup.exe) and a sample configuration file (configuration.xml).
+3. After downloading the file, run the self-extracting executable file, which contains the Office Deployment Tool executable (setup.exe) and a sample configuration file (configuration.xml).

- **Step 3: Create a configuration file for group 1**
+## Step 3: Create a configuration file for group 1

 To download and deploy Office 365 ProPlus for group 1, we'll create a configuration file that defines the appropriate settings for the Office Deployment Tool.

 Using a text editor, copy and paste the following into a text file and save it as **config-group1-SAC.xml** in the \\\\server\share\O365 folder.